-(Refer to section on Type III commands for flow diagrams.)
+(Refer to section on TYPE III commands for flow diagrams.)

-Formatting the disk is a relatively simple task when operating programmed I/O or when operating under DMA with a large amount of memory.
-Data and gap information must be provided at the computer interface.
-Formatting the disk is accomplished by positioning the R/W head over the desired track number and issuing the Write Track command.
+Data and gap information are provided at the computer interface.
+Formatting the disk is accomplished by positioning the R/W head over the desired track number and issuing the Write Track Command.

-Upon receipt of the Write Track command, the Busy Status bit is set.
-Writing starts with the leading edge of the first encountered index pulse and continues until the next index pulse, at which time the interrupt is activated.
-The Data Request is activated immediately upon receiving the command, but writing will not start until after the first byte has been loaded into the Data Register.
-If the DR has not been loaded within 3 byte times, the operation is terminated making the device Not Busy, the Lost Data Status Bit is set, and the interrupt is activated.
+Upon receipt of the Write Track Command, the Busy Status Bit is set.
+Writing starts with the leading edge of the first encountered Index Pulse and continues until the next Index Pulse, at which time the interrupt is activated.
+The Data Request is activated immediately upon receiving the command, but writing does not start until after the first byte is loaded into the Data Register.
+If the DR is not loaded within three byte times, the operation is terminated making the device Not Busy, the Lost Data Status Bit is set, and the interrupt is activated.
 If a byte is not present in the DR when needed, a byte of zeroes is substituted.

-This sequence continues from one index mark to the next index mark.
-Normally, whatever data pattern appears in the data register is written on the disk with a normal clock pattern.
-However, if the WD1770 detects a data pattern of F5 through FE in the data register, this is interpreted as data address marks with missing clocks or CRC generation.
+This sequence continues from one Index Pulse to the next.
+Normally whatever data pattern appears in the Data Register is written on the disk with a normal clock pattern.
+However, if the WD177X-00 detects a data pattern of F5 through FE in the Data Register, this is interpreted as Data Address Marks with missing clocks or CRC generation.